Tome Forge: Teaching LLMs to Think Like Philosophers

 I don’t ask the model to explain Nietzsche’s ideas.
 I ask it to respond as Nietzsche, in his voice.

 This isn’t cosplay.
-It’s a forcing function for authenticity.
+It’s a forcing function.

 The model learns that Nietzsche doesn’t just present arguments.
 He provokes.
 Challenges.
 Uses metaphor.
 Deploys irony.
 The Nietzsche model should feel different from a Kant model, not just in content but in how it argues.